Mobility as a service is tested on Campus Johanneberg

 “The experiences from Brf Viva show satisfied users, a greatly reduced number of private cars and a large use of the common vehicles.
 We hope that our concept will be appreciated by employees as a way to avoid using their private fossil-fueled cars during working hours.
 We also plan to incorporate administrative functions that handle, for example, travel bills directly in the app,” says Björn Wendle, CEO of EC2B Mobility.

 The goal is to demonstrate the concept in close cooperation with service providers, property owners and employers for a year and a half.
-In a first phase, between 300-500 users will have access to the service, which will include physical resources such as electric bikes and cars (including the already existing electric car-pool Move About) at a number of hubs located on campus, as well as access to public transport.
+In a first phase, between 300-500 users will have access to the service, which will include physical resources such as electric bikes and cars (including the already existing electric car-pool Move About) at 4 hubs located on campus, as well as access to public transport.
 The project will also prepare for a possible commercial procurement of a joint mobility service in the area when the project ends.

 “Through the IRIS project and the implementation in Brf Viva near campus Johanneberg, we have gained valuable experiences and a well-established stakeholder network that will be useful in the MoJo project as well.
 This will enable us to utilize the relatively short project time in an efficient way,” says Per Sunnergren, project manager at Johanneberg Science Park.